lucasfcosta/blog/_posts/2022-10-02-scrum-versus-kanban.md

 ---
 layout: post
-title: "You don't need Scrum.
-You just need to do Kanban right."
+title: "How to fix Scrum by using Kanban"
 author: Lucas Fernandes da Costa
 place: London, United Kingdom
 flag: 🇬🇧